 Submission fees are a common phenomenon in the fields of economics, finance and accounting: a large number of publishers, societies and journals charge submission fees for submissions in these areas.
+(Please note that a small number of titles in other subject areas also charge submission fees.
+In these cases, practices might differ from what is described below.
+We recommend checking the relevant guide for authors for full details.)
 The expectation is that levying a fee will encourage authors to submit their work only if it is well-written, and relevant to the target journal.
 All the submission fee monies collected by Elsevier journals are “journal community funds” which means they are reinvested back into the community in various forms; see below for more details.

 Elsevier recognizes the community's wide use of submission fees but remains open for dialog on this issue.
 Should you have any feedback or suggestions for other ways to use submission fees, please contact Bethan Keall, Publishing Director for Economics, Finance & Accounting.